Art and Photography

 Extra-Curricular

 The Art Department run trips and visits every year and have visited Edinburgh Printmakers, Perth Museum, Jupiter Artland events and the Victoria and Albert Museum in Dundee.
 We also enter students’ work into local and national competitions where we have been very successful.
-We run many lunch and after school activities, as well as holding an Art exhibition of Senior Phase work.
+In recent years Rosie O’ Faherty won a runner up prize for the best BGE artwork in Perth as part of the Rotary Young Artist Competition held in The Ferguson Gallery.
+Her picture appeared in the Perth Courier local paper.
+Also Aleksandra Oleszkowicz won a 1st place prize (Brodie's Regional Award) for the best artwork in northern Scotland for the Royal Scottish Academy School's award.

 Recent successes and department development

-The Art department implemented NPA level 5 Drawing qualification into 3rd year course this academic year.
-If students pass all assessment criteria, they will gain a level 5 qualification which will help boost attainment for students and department.
+The Art department has implemented an NPA level 5 Drawing qualification into the 3rd year course.
+If students pass all assessment criteria, they will gain a level 5 qualification which will help boost attainment in S4.

-Implementation of a BGE learning ladder with visual benchmarks of level 2, 3, and 4 outcomes across all Art classrooms has helped students know standards of each level.
-Additionally, implementation of self-assessment grid for BGE students helps students assess their own work to national standards and helps them to realise the next steps required to attain next level.
+We have Implemented a BGE learning ladder with visual benchmarks of level 2, 3, and 4 outcomes across all Art classrooms which has helped students know standards of each level.
+Additionally, the implementation of a self-assessment grid for BGE students helps students assess their own work to national standards and helps them to realise the next steps required to attain next level.